jimmyvluong/course-dbt-new/greenery/W4_README.md

 ---
 3. **Reflection**

   1. If your organization is thinking about using dbt, how would you pitch the value of dbt/analytics engineering to a decision maker at your organization?
 	- There is a legacy project I have inherited ownership of built using SSIS (SQL Server Integration Services) that I need to untangle and understand.
 Not even counting the other benefits of dbt - DAGs alone would clear up the logic of how these models are connected.
 I wonder if I should convert it to a dbt project.
 However, the person that inherits this project from me will also need to know dbt.
 	- I see a switch to dbt as making our organization ready for future integrations with a modern data warehouse
   2. If you are thinking about moving to analytics engineering, what skills have you picked that give you the most confidence in pursuing this next step?
-	- One of the main reasons I took this course is to get a sense of what analytics engineering looks like.
+	- I took this course is to get a sense of what analytics engineering looks like.
 I have a much better picture now.
-	- I like how close you can be to the end product
+	- If I move into analytics engineering I want to be in a position where I can be close to the end product
 	- Learning dbt is also a great way to practice software engineering and data modeling best practices (version control, documentation, testing, naming conventions, model layering, etc.)
 	- The next step for me is to standup a project and connect it to a trial Snowflake warehouse
 ------------------------------------------------------